openflighthpc/docs.openflighthpc.org/docs/index.md

-# Welcome
+# Welcome to the OpenFlight Knowledgebase

+## What does this cover?

+This documentation provides _Open Knowledge_ on HPC.
+It is designed to cover a range of topics including, but not limited to:

+- HPC Concepts
+- Getting Started with Linux in a HPC Environment
+- Creating Research Environments
+- Performing HPC Workflows
+- Testing a HPC Environment

 ## What is going on?

-OpenFlight is currently refactoring it's documentation to provide a better user experience and improve access to the knowledge within.
+OpenFlight is currently refactoring it's documentation to provide a better user experience, expand the content and improve access to the knowledge within.

 ## When will it be done?

 This will be ready when:

 - [ ] Existing docs migrated
-    * [ ] Documentation Overview
+    * [x] Documentation Overview
     * [ ] General Environment Usage
     * [ ] Flight Environment Usage
     * [ ] HPC Environment Usage